 In addition to sheriff’s deputies, emergency personnel from the North Highlands, Cold Spring, Garrison and Fishkill fire departments responded to the alarm, as did the Cold Spring police officers and paramedics from EMSTAR and the Philipstown Ambulance Corps.

 Members of the Putnam County Sheriff’s Office Bureau of Criminal Investigations, the Putnam County Fire Investigation Team and New York State Office of Fire Prevention and Control are investigating the cause and origin of the fire.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.